kiawnna/pulumi_ec2_stack/Readme.md

 ```
 make prepare
 ```
-This command will install pulumi and all the dependicies this app needs to run
+This command will install Pulumi and all the dependencies this app needs to run
 ```
 make login
 ```